MicrosoftDocs/xamarin-docs/docs/essentials/phone-dialer.md

 ![Pre-release NuGet](~/media/shared/pre-release.png)

-The **PhoneDialer** class enables an application to open a web link in the optimized system preferred browser or the external browser.
+The **PhoneDialer** class enables an application to open a phone number in the dialer.

 ## Using Phone Dialer